google/UIforETW/UIforETW/ReadMe.txt

 Detect slowdowns in the trace recording (circular-buffer) step and suggest diagnosis (supply profilerprofiler.bat).
 Display how long a trace took to be recorded, save versus merge?

-Support Ctrl+Shift+C to copy just the trace file name.
-Remove deprecated file/extension usage, and have functions to return file part, extension, or stripped file part.
-Fix IdentifyChromeProcesses.py to print the heading after processing the trace, and copy the results to the clipboard.
-Have an option (Shift+F2?) to allow renaming of the entire trace name Remove this line from RetrieveSymbols: Parsing symbol data for a PDB file.

 To-do eventually:
 Should have the option to run arbitrary scripts after each trace is recorded.
 PreprocessTrace should append to the trace text file.